 As a responsible provider I test and don’t guess and look at the whole person as well as how each individual processes their hormones.
 What I frequently find is:

 - Lifestyle is a major factor that influences low testosterone.

 - Men who have large breasts and large bellies tend to turn any testosterone you give them into estrogen which makes them feel worse, hence the high dropout rate.

 - Most clinicians don’t address stress or measure cortisol.
-High cortisol will lower testosterone and if you manage the cortisol and lower it, testosterone levels will rise on their own.
+High cortisol will lower testosterone.
+Furthermore, if you manage the cortisol and lower it, testosterone levels will rise on their own.

 - Vitamin D, selenium and zinc deficiencies will tend to activate enzymes that lower testosterone by turning it into estrogen.
-Correcting these deficiencies can correct the underlying problem.
+For instance, correcting these deficiencies can correct the underlying problem.

 - Alcohol can also activate the enzyme aromatase that turns testosterone to estrogen.

 - Compounded testosterone cream is better absorbed, better tolerated and less expensive than testosterone gel and it eliminates the peaks and valleys in mood and testosterone levels that occur with injections.
 It is more convenient as well.

 The Unfortunate Truth About the New guidelines for Testosterone Therapy in Men Conclusion: